Champagne Alfred Gratien - Brut Rosé

 Robert Parker - Wine Advocate

-Based on the 2014 vintage, Brut Rosé is similar to Brut Classique in terms of blend, but with 12% red wine added and a slightly higher percentage of Chardonnay.
-The wine is pale pink in color and offers a very delicate bouquet of fine red fruits and floral aromas.
-On the palate, it is pure, fresh, and very stimulating, with citrus aromas in an energetic finish.
+Based on the 2014 vintage, the Brut Rosé is similar to the Brut Classique blend, but with 12% red wine added and a slightly higher percentage of Chardonnay.
+The wine is pale pink in color and offers a very delicate bouquet of fine red fruit and floral aromas.
+On the palate, it is pure, fresh, and very invigorating, with citrus notes leading to an energetic finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France